dawn-cph/alcs-clusters/v0.1/README.md

 The [photometric catalog](./phot_apcorr_columns.md) provides a number of diagnostic columns related to the ``sep`` source detection.

-1. Aperture fluxes
+1. **Aperture fluxes**

 We extract aperture photometry within (circular) aperture diameters 0.36, 0.5, 0.7, 1.0, 1.2, 1.5, 3.0 arcsec at the positions derived in the source detection as described above.

 **We do not PSF-match any HST filters for the aperture measurements**.
-We feel that blindly "PSF-matching" images before has deleterious effects on the noise properties of the derived photometry, particularly for faint sources/dropouts where there is truly no signal to "match".
+We feel that blindly "PSF-matching" images has serious deleterious effects on the noise properties of the derived photometry, particularly for faint sources/dropouts where there is truly no signal to "match".
 We therefore favor the approach here primarily for simplicity and defer tests on the aperture effects to ongoing work.

-2. Aperture corrections (Kron, ``FLUX_AUTO``)
+2. **Aperture corrections**

 The "total" HST flux is defined within an elliptical Kron aperture determined by [sep](https://sep.readthedocs.io/en/v1.0.x/apertures.html), as in [SourceExtractor](https://sextractor.readthedocs.io/en/latest/Photom.html#automatic-aperture-flux-flux-auto).
 However, we do not impose the lower limit of 3.5 on ``KRON_RADIUS`` typical with SourceExtractor as we find that in fact most derived values are actually lower than this threshold even for bright, well-measured sources.
 We do, however, impose a minimum circularized Kron aperture diameter of 0.7 arcsec, which is our favored "color" aperture.
 We calculate a correction for flux outside of the Kron aperture using the PSF curves of growth (i.e., explicitly valid only for point sources).
 The "color" aperture fluxes are therefore corrected by 1) ``flux_auto`` / ``flux_aper`` in the detection band and then 2) by the Kron aperture correction.